-La Stella, Longoria connect, back latest Webb win for Giants
+La Stella, Longoria homer to back latest Webb win for Giants

+SAN FRANCISCO (AP) — Logan Webb has been so dominant for three months now that he allows himself to be bothered by even one big hit.

-SAN FRANCISCO (AP) — Tommy La Stella hit a two-run homer in the first inning to back Logan Webb’s sixth straight win, and the San Francisco Giants beat the fading New York Mets 3-2 on Tuesday night.
+Tommy La Stella launched a two-run homer in the first inning to back Webb’s sixth straight win, and the San Francisco Giants beat the fading New York Mets 3-2 on Tuesday night.

 Evan Longoria connected leading off the seventh against Marcus Stroman (8-11) as the major league-best Giants (78-42) improved to 7-1 on a homestand that precedes the Bay Bridge Series at Oakland this weekend.

 Webb (7-3) has been masterful during this winning streak, striking out 65 batters, with eight more against the Mets over a career-high 7 1/3 innings.
 He exited after Pete Alonso’s two-run homer in the eighth.

+“I was just more mad with the pitch I threw.
+I knew we were going to close that out with the guys in our ‘pen,” Webb said.
+“So there was no worrying.
+I was super excited with how it went, just a little frustrated how it ended.”

 Webb was efficient, throwing 78 pitches while facing 26 hitters through seven innings.
 He gave up seven hits and is unbeaten since a May 5 loss at Colorado.
-Webb is 5-0 at home.
+He is 5-0 at home.

+San Francisco manager Gabe Kapler is counting on Webb’s poise and pitch mix as the Giants push toward a playoff berth.

+“I don’t think there’s any denying that he’s been among the league’s best starters — not just ours, but the league’s best starters — over the last couple months since he came off the IL,” Kapler said.
+“He’s gotten better and better and today was his most efficient outing to date.
+Efficiency is the thing that kind of gives you the hope that he can keep doing this.”

 Jarlin García put the potential tying run on first with Jeff McNeil’s single to start the ninth, then got two outs before Dominic Leone finished the 2-hour, 27-minute game by throwing a called third strike past Kevin Pillar for his first save.